masolimano/maneage/README-hacking.md

    in the workhorse-Makefiles or paper's LaTeX source.
 Define such constants as logically-grouped, separate configuration-Makefiles in `reproduce/analysis/config/XXXXX.conf`.
-Then set this configuration-Makefiles file as a pre-requisite to any rule that uses the variable defined in it.
+Then set this configuration-Makefiles file as a prerequisite to any rule that uses the variable defined in it.

  - Through any number of intermediate prerequisites, all processing steps